bbrooks37/React-Router-Patterns/README.md

 As a user, if I try to navigate to a color page that does not exist (eg, /colors/nope), I am redirected to the colors index page.
 As a user, if I try to navigate to an invalid url (eg, /this-is-not-valid), I am redirected to the colors index page.
 Here’s an idea of what your app could look like:

+## **Further Study**

+1. Write tests for these applications!
+2. Persist your colors data in *localStorage*.
+(You should use useEffect for this).
+3. Add nice styling to your apps.

+## **Further Study: React Router Calculator**

+It’s time to build another routing-based calculator, but this time with React Router!

+Build a calculator that supports routes like:

+***/add/1/2***

+should render a component that displays 3.

+***/subtract/3/2***

+should render a component that displays 1.

+***/multiply/6/4***

+should render a component that displays 24.

+***/divide/20/5***

+should render a component that displays 4.

+As a bonus, try to do this without using a different component for each of the four math operations!

+Good luck!